rartino/ENVISIoN/README.md

 ## Building ENVISIoN as package
 ENVISIoN can be build as an installable .deb package with the following steps:

-Start by building Inviwo and installing ENVISIoN following the steps in [Installing ENVISIoN from source](#Installing-ENVISIoN-from-source)
+Start by building Inviwo and installing ENVISIoN following the steps in [Installing ENVISIoN from source](#Installing-ENVISIoN-from-source).
+You may want to change `CMAKE_BUILD_TYPE` to `Release` in the cmake configuration as it will make the package size smaller and remove unneccicary debug flags.

 Build inviwo as package:
 ```